stackabletech/hdfs-utils/README.md

 * The Opa Server endpoint e.g. `"http://test-opa.default.svc.cluster.local:8081/v1/data/hdfs"`

+#### hadoop.security.group.mapping.opa.list.name

+* Opa responses have a [root field](https://www.openpolicyagent.org/docs/latest/rest-api/#response-message) called `result`: the result itself - in this case of a list of user groups - is a top-level field within the root field and is configurable i.e. the group mapper just needs to look up this field from the response and this is passed in the configuration.
+This means that both the output format of the rego rule and the corresponding response field are configured independently of the group mapper.

 #### hadoop.user.group.static.mapping.overrides

 * The hdfs-operator will add a default static mapping whenever kerberos is activated.
 This should be removed so that the mapping implementation can provide this information instead: i.e. with an empty string `""`